-If you are experiencing tinnitus, you know the symptoms can negatively affect your normal daily activities and cause a great deal of stress and anxiety.
-These symptoms can also lead to additional medical conditions, such as anxiety, depression, sleep deprivation and elevated stress.
-Often described as "ringing in the ears," it affects as many as 50 million people in the United States.
+Tinnitus may cause stress and disruption of daily work and/or home life.
+These symptoms can lead to or exacerbate medical conditions such as anxiety, depression, sleep disturbance, and emotional distress.
+Often described as "ringing in the ears," tinnitus affects as many as 50 million people in the United States.